NINAnor/sscd/docs/sscd_evaluate.md

 - There is a [panoply][1] of annotation tools available for labelling objects in images.

 - For its simplicity, speed and ease of use, we recommend [*LabelImg*][2].
-Installation instructions are described [here][4].
+Install it in your UV environment with `uv add labelImg` and see the [LabelImg documentation][4] for usage instructions.

->Note: the evaluation tool expects annotation files to be in Pascal VOC format.
+> Note: the evaluation tool expects annotation files to be in Pascal VOC format.
 Thus, if using a different annotation software without the option of Pascal VOC as an output format, annotations will need to be converted accordingly (e.g. this [python package][3] offers a range of format conversions).